• Contact us

 1. Purpose

-This policy aims to uphold ethical rigor in research by preventing violations of human dignity, public and private ethical standards, and scholarly integrity.
+This policy aims to uphold ethical rigor in research and publication by preventing violations of human dignity, public and private ethical standards, and scholarly integrity.
+It also seeks to ensure fairness, transparency, and accountability throughout the submission, peer review, editorial decision-making, and publication processes.

 2. Research Ethics for Authors